-The ATS document supports the NSC policies outlined in Section 2 above.
+The ATS document supports the NSC policies (including strong alignment with the NSC Corporate Plan 2020-24), as outlined in Section 2 and Appendix 2 of this report.

 Options Considered

 Not developing the ATS would put the District at a disadvantage when applying for DfT and other external funding for cycling and walking schemes.
 We have therefore considered that not producing this document is not an option.
 Presentation of a less ambitious strategic approach will fail to deliver on our corporate aims and ambitions.